“Summertime and the livin’ is easy.”

 Summer is here!

-Don’t miss an excellent opportunity to save money this season while spending time with your family.
-I spend a lot of time in Litchfield County and the Berkshires, essentially our local environs in the summer and year-round.
+Don’t miss an excellent opportunity to save money this season while spending time with your family and friends.
+I spend a lot of time in Litchfield County and the Berkshires, our local environs, summer and year-round.
 However, you can find our recommendations in many parts of the country.

 It is always a good time to eat healthier with better choices at your local grocery.
-Better yet, go to the nearest farmers market.
-Fruits and vegetables are even more plentiful in the warmer months.
 Go to a farmers market near you or visit a local farmer who would be happy to show you around.

+Healthiest picks at lower prices.
+Besides being healthier, eating more fruit and vegetables can help you save money this summer.
 Farmers bring their produce into urban markets, or you can order online from different farms.
-Healthiest picks at lower prices.

 Connecticut has over 100 farmers’ markets seven days a week.
-We find them in virtually every town in the Northwest corner of the state.
-There, you can pick among locally produced seasonal fruits and vegetables from the region.
-Many carry specialty bread, cheese, honey, syrup, flowers, herbs, sausage, jams and jelly, chocolates, and mushrooms.
+You can pick fruits and vegetables from the region.
+Many carry specialty bread, cheese, honey, syrup, flowers, herbs, sausage, and chocolates.
+Check your local markets.

 #2 Have A Picnic

-Drive around and find scenic places to roam around, like parks, waterfalls, hills, and mountains.
+Drive around and find scenic places, like parks, waterfalls, hills, and mountains.

 Bring a blanket, some wine, cheese, and other delights you may find at the farmers’ market.
-If you don’t like sitting on a blanket, then find a picnic table.
+If you don’t like sitting on a blanket, find a picnic table.
 Enjoy the outdoors, scenery, and birds.
-As I grow older, I have been enjoying bird-watching for their colors and sounds.
+As I grow older, I enjoy bird-watching for their colors and sounds.

 #3 Garage/Yard Sales

 Declutter your home and organize a sale with your family.
-Consider combining with homes in your neighborhood.
+The average home has 300,000 items.
+Your home is not the only one that is cluttered, but it may be the one that doesn’t have Marie Kondo’s book: Life-Changing Magic of Tiding Up: The Japanese Art of Decluttering and Organizing.
+Consider combining sales with other homes in your neighborhood.
 I recommend having these events, starting on Friday, rather than Saturday and Sunday, typically the more crowded days.
 Avoid July 4th and Labor Day when people have more BBQs and families visiting.